ottmaiwat/gulp-sass-test/README.md

-This is a test repository for creating a gulp build process with SASS.
+This is a test repository for UI Developer Tech Challeng created with gulp build process and SASS.